 Are there any Mets and Yankees fans out there?
-The 2014 season is just around the corner.
+The 2016 season has arrived.
 Traveling to baseball stadiums outside the New York area is a fun and memorable experience.
 There's no better experience than mingling with the fans of the opposing team.
 As long as trash talk is avoided, it's all good.
 When it comes to seeing the Mets or Yankees play against their arch-rivals, taking the train is the best way to get there in style.
 Here are some key pointers and directions in making that grand slam experience on the road the utmost memorable.

 The Mets and Yankees play 162 games during the regular season.
 For Mets and Yankees fans, the games that really matter are the heated rivalries which have defined seasons of years past.
 The Mets have two east coast rivals, the Philadelphia Phillies and the Washington Nationals.
-The “Nats” are determined to be this year's National League Champions, and possibly win it all.
+The “Nats” are determined to be this year's National League Champions, with the addition of ex-Met slugger Daniel Murphy.
+This year, they're expected to win it all.
 The Mets and Nationals have had some interesting match-ups in recent years.
 The Nationals play in Nationals Park.
 Getting to Washington DC and Nationals Park by train is very easy.
 All that fans have to do is take an Amtrak train to Washington’s Union Station.
 Fans should to arrive at New York or Newark Penn Station at least half hour to forty minutes prior to their train’s departure.
 The ride on Amtrak's Northeast Regional Service to Washington DC is three hours.
 If taking the Acela Express, the ride is two hours and forty minutes.

 Amtrak's reservations can't be any easier.
 Simply, it is a "walk in the park".
 Fans can easily go to Amtrak.com and book the trains of their choice.
 Amtrak's Northeast Regional Service features Business and Coach class.
 Business class costs approximately thirty dollars each direction per passenger.
 Also in Business Class, passengers are allowed one complimentary non-alcoholic beverage from the cafe car when they present their ticket.
 Coach Class includes a quiet car.
 If fans wish to travel in the quiet car, they must keep their voices down.
 Further, cell phones must be set to "vibrate" or turned off.
 Amtrak's Acela Express features First Class and Business Class.
 First Class features a menu with hot items.
 Fans can view their ticket options on Amtrak.com, or by calling 1-800-USA-RAIL (1-800-872-7245).